Computer Science with Artificial Intelligence MEng, BSc

 Completing this degree course fulfils the academic requirements associated with becoming a member of the BCS.
 By completing our MEng, BSc degree course you will have exemption from the Engineering Council professional examinations, the first step towards becoming a chartered engineer.

-In this course, you will develop industry-standard skills in computer programming, architecture, mathematics and security, with a focus on artificial intelligence and its applications.
-Beginning with a focused curriculum of modules in core computer science concepts, you will advance through the course to choose from a wide selection of optional modules, allowing you to specialise in the topics that interest you the most.
+In this course, you’ll develop industry-standard skills in computer programming, architecture, mathematics and security, with applications in a wide variety of career choices.
+Beginning with a focused curriculum of modules in core computer science concepts, you’ll advance through the course to choose from a wide selection of optional modules, allowing you to specialise in the topics that interest you the most.

 Discovery modules are available in all years of your degree, as long as you are taking enough credits of your own subject for that year.

-There are fewer compulsory modules in your third year, when you’ll learn more about robotics and parallel computing while choosing from a wide range of optional modules.
+There are fewer compulsory modules in your third year, when you’ll learn more about robotics and machine learning while choosing from a wide range of optional modules.
 You could focus on data science, web services, visualising information or user-adaptive intelligent systems, allowing you to gain a broad base of knowledge and build further specialist skills.

-If you continue to Year 4 for the MEng qualification, you’ll take masters-level modules in areas such as machine learning, image analysis and language processing to enhance your knowledge of the ways in which computer systems can process, represent and analyse different types of complex data.
+You’ll take masters-level modules in areas such as deep learning, knowledge representation and reasoning, and language processing to enhance your knowledge of the ways in which computer systems can process, represent and analyse different types of complex data.

-You’ll also have the chance to select optional modules from big data to cloud computing and semantic technologies, and take part in a substantial group project on a specific engineering problem that allows you to apply everything you’ve learned during the course.
+You’ll also have the chance to select optional modules from big data to cloud computing and bio-inspired computing - take part in a substantial group project on a specific engineering problem that allows you to apply everything you’ve learned during the course.

 Example projects include: